diegogrdc/gene-expression-programming/notes/“Gene Expression Programming: Mathematical Modeling by an Artificial Intelligence” by Cândida Ferreira/4-The-Basic-GEA-In-Problem-Solving.md

 - Not even using XOR a perfect solution was found for 9-exactly
 - Using lower order as UDFs, we get a much higher better performance

+## Evolving Cellular Automata Rules for Density-Classification Problems

+- Density classification task is a challenging problem, and different GAs have been used to try to evolve better than human written rules
+- GEP found two new rules that are better than human written and better than GAs found